fpkmatthi/AIM/README.md

 **A**zure **I**nstant **V**M

 Basic idempotent infra to deploy a single VM in azure with a security-by-design configuration.
-Used when you need a quick Linux environment for testing.
+I mostly use this when I need a quick Linux environment that can be shared with others.

 ## Current build